 You can withdraw your money anytime you want and move it somewhere else if needed.

-As National bank hike repo rates, most of the small banks will do the same in order grow their balance sheets.
+As National bank hike repo rates, most of the small banks will do the same to grow their balance sheets.

 And the rising interest rate is the best way to attract more capital.

-There are rumors, that the Czech National Bank will hike repo rate two times next year, so my strategy is to be liquid and keep maximum duration at 3 months top.
+There are rumors, that the Czech National Bank will hike the repo rate two times next year, so my strategy is to be liquid and keep the maximum duration at 3 months top.